dignifiedquire/pegjs-coffee-plugin/README.md

 If you don't need it anymore you can do the following
 ```coffee-script
 PEGCoffee.remove PEG
 # From here on out everything is back to the way it was before
 PEG.compile(..)
 ```

 ### Caveats

-If you declare variables in your initializer the need to be prefixed with `global` and can be called with `this`.
+If you declare variables in your initializer they need to be prefixed with `global` and can be called with `this`.
 ```coffee-script
 {